rrdaoproxy/russianr/README.md

 Again, taxes revenue is used to fund the project operations: buybacks (bornfire events) and treasury to invest for profit ouside the dao.
 We bypass Uniswaps tax limitations by using our contract as proxy to allow 90% sell tax.
 Try it!
 To get a 10% sell tax, you schedule your sell through: russian roulette or staking 6 months.
 The whole project depends on 3 contracts: main, rebalancing wallet and treasury wallet.
-All in Solidity 0.84
+All contracts written in Solidity 0.84